JustSleightly/HoloBadge/README.md

 If you have never used this on this PC before, you will see a field labeled **Enter your license key**.
 Make sure you've validated your license key on the [Discord](https://discord.sleightly.dev/) server, then input your license key from your purchase and click activate.
 This is a one-time-use key that will authorize the current PC for future use of HoloBadge.

-You will also be prompted to come up with a security question and password.
-These will be used if you ever need to reset/transfer your license, so please remember your selection.
-Please don't use any sensitive information for your responses.

 If your license key is not working due to it already being in use, click the *Transfer License* option.

 </details>